nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 The data holder can use one or more of the following attributes for the consent check:

 - URA of data user organisation — sourced from the X509Credential based on UZI server certificate.
+Required for OTV-consent.
 - Organisation type — sourced from the HealthcareProviderRoleTypeCredential.
 - BSN of client/patient — sourced from the incoming FHIR query or other patient context.
 - A use case identifier — sourced from the authorization scope.